chef/mixlib-install/README.md

 # By default, the instance methods return nil

 ```

+### HTTP and HTTPS Proxies
+The `http_proxy` and `https_proxy` options are used for Mixlib Install API requests and for setting the download proxy settings for the installation scripts.

+`API` - `https_proxy` takes precedence over `http_proxy` when both proxy options are set.

+`install.sh` - Exports `http_proxy` and `https_proxy` environment variables for each that are set.
+The web client tools (curl, wget, etc) handle using these environment variables automatically.

+`install.ps1` - WebProxy does not differentiate between http and https proxies.
+This works like the API, and will use `https_proxy` over `http_proxy` when both proxy options are set.

 ## Development
 VCR is a tool that helps cache and replay http responses.
 When these responses change or when you add more tests you might need to update cached responses.
 Check out [spec_helper.rb](https://github.com/chef/mixlib-install/blob/master/spec/spec_helper.rb) for instructions on how to do this.